-LThe exclusion of a cybernetic deterrent
+Exclusion of a cyber deterrent

 In view of these capabilities, it would indeed be tempting to draw a parallel between the physical and cyber worlds, particularly with regard to deterrence.
 Journalist Eric Mettout does not hesitate to draw this parallel in his article "Russia - United States: the cyber-war has begun" in the newspaper L'Express in December 2016.